azizj1/google-calendar-analytics/README.md

 ### Prerequisites
 * Node v8.10+.
 The project is deployed to AWS Lambda envrionment with node 8.10, so babel polyfills up to that version.
 * Yarn globally installed (`npm i yarn -g`).
 * Access to your private Google Calendar.
-See [below for instructions](#grant-read-access-to-private-google-calendars)
+See [below for instructions](#grant-read-access-to-private-google-calendars).

 ### Developing
 Install all project dependencies